-Energy conversion efficiency is a ratio between electrical power input into plasma and heat transfered to the processed material.
-Energy conversion efficiencs of plasma heating is over 95%.
+Energy conversion efficiency is a ratio between electrical power input into plasma and heat transferred to the processed material.
+Energy conversion efficiency of plasma heating is over 95%.
 This means that over 95% of the electrical power conducted into plasma converts into heat in the processed material.
-However, the energy used by vacuum pumps to maintain low-pressure in the plasma chamber can be between 5% and 20% of the total energy consumption.
-This makes the overall energy efficiency of PlasmaANNEALER at 75% – 90%, depending on application.

 Q5: What is the processing speed of PlasmaANNEALER or PlasmaCLEANER?

-Processing speed of plasma process depends primarily on applicaiton, material mass throughput and machine design.
+Processing speed of plasma process depends primarily on application, material mass throughput and machine design.

 The output of PlasmaANNEALER can be compared to the outputs of induction and resistive annealers.
 However, processing speed depends entirely on a specific application and the requirements of the production process.

 As a rough guide, the output of typical PlasmaANNEALER can be compared to a 10 or 20-line conventional tube furnace.
-PlasmaCLEANER usually run at higher speed then PlasmaANNEALER.
-This is due to the fact that they use less energy for heating of the material, but instead use the energy for surface treatment.
+The process speed of PlasmaCLEANER is a function of surface contamination of the processed material.

 Q6: What are the processing costs of PlasmaANNEALER?

 PlasmaANNEALER has one of the lowest operations costs when compared to traditional continuous annealing processes.
 This is due to high energy conversion efficiency of the plasma process, and no heating-up/cooling down times.
-Energy saving as high as 70% can be achieved when replacing a conventional tube furnace with PlasmaANNEALER.
+Energy saving is subject to application and process patterns and can be as high as 50% compared to a conventional furnace.

-The consumption of inert gas is also considerably lower than the consumption of gas in tube annealers.
-This is due to the fact that the plasma system utilises low-pressure purging environment.
-Controlled low pressure purging environment also minimises the possibility of uncontrolled purging gas leakage.
+The consumption of inert gas is also lower than the consumption of gas in tube annealers.
+This is due to the fact that the plasma system utilities low-pressure purging environment.
+Controlled low pressure purging environment also minimizes the possibility of uncontrolled purging gas leakage.